hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 Using the cryptogen tool
 ------------------------

-First, lets set the environment variable for our platform.
+First, let's set the environment variable for our platform.
 This command will detect your OS and use the appropriate binaries for the subsequent steps:

 .. code:: bash